benjaminboruff/basic_webpack_c9/README.md

 # A basic webpack template for Cloud 9 Workspaces
-This template provides babel, jQuery, SASS/SCSS for a basic HTML web app.
+This template provides babel (es2015), jQuery, SASS/SCSS for a basic HTML web app.
 Hot reloading is the key to this beauty.